MJKWoolnough/bash/README.md

 The File must contain at least one statement.

-The Comments are from just before the 'do' keyword.
+The comments are parsed after statement, before the 'do' keyword.

 #### func (LoopCompound) Format